bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari2+Chrome for Android18+Android WebView1+Samsung Internet1.0+Opera Mobile10.1+

-[Element/querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelectorAll "The Element method querySelectorAll() returns a static (not live) NodeList representing a list of elements matching the specified group of selectors which are descendants of the element on which the method was called.")
+[Element/querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelectorAll 'The Element method querySelectorAll() returns a static (not live) NodeList representing a list of elements matching the specified group of selectors which are descendants of the element on which the method was called.')

 In all current engines.